akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Queen frowned.
 “I see no treachery in it.
 Godfrey has no lands, little beyond your name.
 He prefers a scroll to a sword.
 A Breton marriage would bind them closer to us and give him a place.”

-Henry’s jaw tightened.
+Henry’s jaw tightened and he raised his voice.
 “Therein lies the danger.
+What say you, *Roche*?”

+*Lord Everard de la Roche* looked up, startled and looking a little guilty. ”My lord?”
+He had been standing near eough to overhear.
+This lord had lost lands near Vexin, in the critical border zone between Normandy and France.

+”What say you of the Breton Marche, shall I marry a son to gain that border?”

+Lord Roche sucked in a deep breath.
+Borders were a sore topic for him.

-Conan is fickle.
-If trouble comes, he will expect me to march—to shed English blood for his quarrels.
-I have spent the summer in Wales; I will not be drawn into Breton wars.”
-He shook his head.
-“This wind bodes ill.”
+”My lord, it is said that Duke Conan is fickle.
+When trouble comes, will he not expect you to march on the Marche with English sons.
+We have spent a tiresome summer in Wales, and next we head to Normandy; better not be drawn into Breton wars.”

+Henry nodded his agreement.
+“Aye.
+This wind surely bodes ill.”

+The Queeen's expression cooled considerably.

-“You speak ill of family, yet my brother came down from Scotland to support you, as did others.
-Remember too your seed.
+“My brother came down from Scotland to support you in Wales, as did others.
+Remember too your seed, lord.
 Our son William will have Anjou.
 Your daughter Matilda FitzRoy will have Brittany.
 Even your nephews have lands over the sea.”

 The Queen’s voice dropped into a more serious tone, in a rare display of frustration.

-“Some of your barons whisper and call Godfrey *Lack‑land’s shadow*.
-They will watch to see what becomes of him.”
+“Some of your barons whisper.
+They call William Adelin *the child* and Godfrey *Lack‑land’s shadow*.”

 Henry stared at her.
 “William is barely ten, and already you fear shadows.”